JavierMonton/personal-website/website/blog/2025-02-22-kafka-connect-probotuf/index.md

 If the message has exactly the same schema, it will work, if not, it will still send the message to Kafka.

 And probably **the worst scenario**, lets imagine that a new event comes with fields in different order.
 We know that the `Struct` holds information about the field names and types, so it shouldn't cause any issue.
 We also know that an input message in a format like JSON also specifies the field names, so far so good.
-But, Protobuf cares about the order of the fields, not just about their names, and the `ProtobufConverter` doesn't know which the expected order.
+But, Protobuf cares about the order of the fields, not just about their names, and the `ProtobufConverter` doesn't know which is the expected order.

 Look at the previous Protobuf definition, a new message might come with `id` and `value` in different order, the `ProtobufConverter` will produce a schema like this:

 ```protobuf